michaelgrosner/tribeca/MANUAL.md

 * `pDiv` - If your "Target Base Position" diverges more from this value, Tribeca will stop sending orders to stop too much directional trading.
 So if you have 10 BTC to trade, "Target Base Position" is reporting 5, and `pDiv` is set to 3, your holding of BTC will never be less than 2 or greater than 8.

-* `ewma?` - Use a 100 minute EWMA smoothed line of the price to not send

 * `apr?` - If you're in a state where Tribeca has stopped sending orders because your position has diverged too far from Target Base Position, this setting will much more aggressively try to fix that discrepancy by placing orders much larger than `size` and at prices much more aggressive than `width` normally allows (see `pongAt` option).
 It's a bit risky to use this setting.

   * `Off` - Tribeca will not try to aggressively try to stabilize the target based position.